vikas1709/WebDev-Session5/readme.md

 In this session we will explore using Express with Webpack for JavaScript bundling.
 We will use Angular as our templating language.

+## Homework

+1. Watch a short video on [ES6 Modules](https://youtu.be/_3oSWwapPKQ)
+1. Create an Angular component for the page contents

 ## Express Generator

 Install [express generator](http://expressjs.com/en/starter/generator.html):